yanxuanshaozhu/CS61A/note/Notes.md

 2 The REPL

 1. Read: The interpreter takes the user input (a string) and passes it through a lexer and parser

     * The lexer turns the user input string into atomic pieces (tokens) that are like "words" of the implemented language
-    * The parser takes the tokens and organizes them into data structures that the underlying language can understan
+    * The parser takes the tokens and organizes them into data structures that the underlying language can understand

 2. Eval: Mutual recursion between eval and apply evaluate the expression to obtain a value